RcppCore/rcpp-gallery/_posts/2014-04-06-rcpp-python.md

 ## Error Handling

-The error of python engine is easily handled easily by the C++ try/catch as follow:
+The error of python engine could be handled easily by the C++ try/catch as follow:

 {% highlight cpp %}